Barthandelous01/cmics/README.md

  * A more sophisticated image display mechanism than the `img` script.

 ## Bugs
-There is one known bug in `cmics`.
-Bug reports are always welcome, simply open an issue.
+There are no currently known bugs in `cmics`.
+If you find a bug, please open an issue on GitHub!
-Current bugs:
- * If more than three comics are removed via the command line, the third comic is removed twice.

 <!-- CONTRIBUTING -->
 ## Contributing